Honiara: Schools

 Prominent educational institutions in Honiara include Solomon Islands National University (SINU); The Woodford International School; and the University of the South Pacific (USP) Solomon Islands Campus.

 The Woodford International School, also called the International School, was initiated in the mid-1950s with about a dozen students.
 It was expanded under Solomon Islands' National Development Plan in the 1970s with the aim to attract investment and expertise into the country.
 In 1979, following independence in 1978 from the British rule, with British aid, new school buildings were built.
 The school was known as Honiara International School in September 1989 and took the name of Woodford International School in the 1990s.
 It is now a fully recognised independent education authority, and the government of Solomon Islands is only involved in providing a grant to the school.
 Since 2007, the management has started a programme of enhancing the building and other infrastructure facilities of the school to seek recognition as an "International Baccalaureate World School".
-So far, however, it only offers the PYP programme for primary school students, with no support yet for the IB Diploma programme.
+It offers the IB Primary Years Programme, and not the IB Diploma Programme.

+Chung Wah School in Honiara provides teaching in Chinese.

 The University of the South Pacific (USP) Solomon Islands Campus at Honiara provides education to students of the South Pacific.